Climate Change

 • Developed by Medco Power and Solar Philippines

-• Proposed by Medco Power, Pacific Power Pte Ltd, and Gallant Venture Ltd
+• Developed by Medco Power, Pacific Power Pte Ltd, and Gallant Venture Ltd

-• Our consortium, Pacific Medco Solar Energi, has been granted a conditional approval import license for 600 MW
+• The consortium, Pacific Medco Solar Energi, has been granted a conditional approval import license for 600 MW

 • Expected to reach COD in 2028